Have You Been Prescribed Januvia, Janumet, Juvisync, Byetta, or Bydureon?

 Financial compensation may be available to the victims or their loved ones if we can prove that the manufacturers of these drugs were in fact negligent in either the testing of their diabetes medication, or in their inadequate warnings of the dangerous side effects.

-Walton Telken and Foster are currently offering free consultations for all of our prospective Januvia, Janumet, Juvisync, Byetta, and Bydureon clients.
+Walton Telken are currently offering free consultations for all of our prospective Januvia, Janumet, Juvisync, Byetta, and Bydureon clients.
 We will let you know your options.
 If retained to represent you, we will assume all upfront financial risk – this means we cover all the expense of litigation and only charge a fee if we win your case.
 We will work hard to obtain fair and adequate compensation for the victims of these drugs, and/or their families.

 Finally, our team of attorneys have been successful in this and various other types of litigation.
-Walton Telken and Foster attorney Troy Walton is a member of the Million Dollar Advocates Forum – this is a prestigious and exclusive group made up of than 1% of U.S. lawyers who have won million and/or multi-million dollar verdicts and settlements.
+Walton Telken attorney Troy Walton is a member of the Million Dollar Advocates Forum – this is a prestigious and exclusive group made up of than 1% of U.S. lawyers who have won million and/or multi-million dollar verdicts and settlements.

 If you believe that type 2 diabetes medication may have caused you or your loved ones thyroid or pancreatic cancer, call us today (1-844-307-7349) for a free, no-risk consultation.